-The dealer, who normally sells five to seven ounces of cocaine a week in grams costing £50 ($85), added, "My phone has been red-hot from punters and dealers wanting coke for the weekend, but I and every other dealer I know can't lay our hands on any.
-We keep on being told to wait, but it is not looking good for this weekend.
+The dealer, who normally sells five to seven ounces of cocaine a week in grams costing £50, added, "My phone has been red hot from punters and dealers wanting coke for the weekend but I and every other dealer I know can't lay our hands on any.
+We keep on being told to wait but it is not looking good for this weekend.

-K reckons that the lack of cocaine on the streets will spell trouble for the police and pub owners.
-"People rely on coke to get them through all-dayers and -nighters; people use it every week—so take that away and people are going to be plastered drunk.
-The amount of fights will be insane, and if England loses then I bet a few [pubs] will get smashed up—it's standard."
+And K reckons that the lack of cocaine on the streets will spell trouble for the police and publicans.
+"People rely on coke to get them through all-dayers and nighters, people use it every week so take that away and people are going to be plastered-drunk.
+The amount of fights will be insane and if England lose then I bet a few places will get smashed up – it's standard."

-Further up the food chain, a Staffordshire 40-something drug dealer, whom I’ll call Danny, is also frantically trying to lay his lands on coke.
+Further up the food chain, a Staffordshire 40-something-year-old drug dealer, who I’ll call Danny, is also frantically trying to lay his lands on coke.
 Danny sells nothing below a kilo.
 He told me, "It’s becoming like a crisis, man.
-The boat [that the police] caught coming in from Colombia last month has fucked everything up."
+The boat they caught coming in from Colombia last month has fucked everything up."

-The shipment Danny's talking about was a £30 million ($51 million) boatload of cocaine bound for the cisterns of England that was seized on May 9 from a ship anchored off the Scottish town of Largs.
-The Cape Maria had set out from Colombia the previous month carrying a cargo of coal, but also had 108 kilos (240 pounds) stashed away in the rudder area.
-The crew is believed to have been totally oblivious to their contraband cargo.
+On Friday the 9th of May, a £30m shipment of cocaine bound for the cisterns of England was seized from a ship anchored off the Scottish town of Largs.
+The Cape Maria had set sail from Colombia the previous month carrying a cargo of coal, but also had 108kg (240lbs) stashed away in the rudder area.
+The crew are believed to have been totally oblivious to their contraband cargo.

-Danny also told me that the shortage would inevitably lead to violence.
-"Dealers will also have to deal with new contacts, which always brings rip-offs, robberies, violence, and feuds.
+He added, "Dealers will also have to deal with new contacts which always brings rip-offs, robberies, violence and feuds.
 The police might think they are winning because there is a temporary drought but they have no idea of the consequences on the street."